 - Progressive Multifocal Leukoencephalopathy (PML): PML is a rare, serious brain infection caused by a virus that can happen in people who receive RITUXAN HYCELA.
 People with weakened immune systems can get PML.
 PML can result in death or severe disability.
 There is no known treatment, prevention, or cure for PML.
 Tell your healthcare provider right away if you have any new or worsening symptoms or if anyone close to you notices these symptoms: confusion; dizziness or loss of balance; difficulty walking or talking; decreased strength or weakness on one side of your body; vision problems, such as blurred or loss of vision.

 - Serious allergic reactions and other severe reactions:

-Serious allergic reactions, and reactions due to release of certain substances by the body that can lead to death, can happen with rituximab products, including RITUXAN HYCELA.
+Serious allergic reactions, and reactions due to release of certain substances by your body that can lead to death, can happen with rituximab products, including RITUXAN HYCELA.

 Skin reactions at or near the injection site (local), including injection site reactions can happen with RITUXAN HYCELA.
 Symptoms at or near the injection site may include: pain, swelling, hardness, redness, bleeding, itching, and rash.
 These reactions sometimes happen more than 24 hours after an injection of RITUXAN HYCELA.